Testing Monotonicity in a Finite Population: Introduction

 From the frequentist perspective, we show that there exist tests of the design-based monotonicity assumption with non-trivial power against some alternatives, but we generally expect the power of these tests to be poor.
-In particular, we show that any test of monotonicity must have trivial power against some alternative.
+In particular, we show that any test of monotonicity will have trivial or near-trivial power against some alternative: when $n$ is even, any level-$\alpha$ test has power no larger than $\alpha$ against some alternative; when $n$ is odd, worst-case power is bounded above by $\alpha (1 + O(2^{-n}))$.
 Moreover, we show that any test that has power against some alternative $\theta_1$ will have poor power at alternatives ``close'' to $\theta_1$.
-We formalize this by deriving upper bounds on the weighted average power (WAP) of tests in a neighborhood of $\theta_1$, where the weights are proportional to the frequencies expected under sampling types from a superpopulation (and thus concentrate around $\theta_1$, in terms of relative frequencies, when $n$ is reasonably large).
-We show that regardless of sample size, the WAP of a size-$\alpha$ test is no greater than $2.51 \alpha$; thus, for a 5\% test, the WAP is never more than 12.6\%.
+We formalize this by deriving upper bounds on weighted average power (WAP) of tests in a neighborhood of $\theta_1$, where the weights are proportional to the frequencies expected under sampling types from a superpopulation (and thus concentrate around $\theta_1$, in terms of relative frequencies, when $n$ is reasonably large).
+We show that regardless of sample size, WAP of a size-$\alpha$ test is no greater than $2.51 \alpha$; thus, for a 5\% test, WAP is never more than 12.6\%.
 The bound can be even tighter given a particular $n$ and a lower bound on the number of defiers/compliers.
 For example, if $n=100$ and compliers and defiers are each at least 5\% of the finite population, then WAP is never greater than 5.06\%.
 We also derive upper bounds on power for unbiased tests (i.e. those with power at least $\alpha$ for all alternatives).
 This upper bound converges to $\alpha$ as $n$ grows large, indicating that with large $n$ all unbiased tests have nearly trivial power.